bacitracin/technical-interview-trivia/general_questions.md

 * How did you get into web development?

+* What are your 3 strongest languages?

+* How comfortable are you with Git/GitHub?

+* Explain REST

 * What's your favorite testing tool?

 * Discuss the benefits of Database Indexing